abbasidaniyalorg/ids-assignment-hub-sample/release/Assignment 1/README.md

 ### 5. Important Instructions
 - **Do not delete any of the existing cells** in the notebook.
 These cells are part of the structure, and modifying them can affect the integrity of the assignment.
 - Your **submission** should include the completed notebook, and it **must execute without any errors**.
 Make sure all code cells run successfully from top to bottom.

+### 6. Autograding

+- Your assignment will be graded using an automated grading system.
+Be sure to thoroughly test your functions and solutions within the notebook to ensure they behave as expected.
+- To review the autograding results, navigate to the **GitHub Actions** tab in the main repository.
+- Feedback and test results can be viewed directly in the associated GitHub pull request.
+You can also download the generated artifacts to verify and debug your results as needed.